Retailers and unions agree on 3-month extension to Bangladesh workers' safety accord | Business

 Retailers and unions agree on 3-month extension to Bangladesh workers' safety accord

-Inditex and H&M did not immediately respond to requests for comment on whether they would agree to the extension.
-Unions have said they will pull out of the organization now running the accord if retailers do not commit to the legally binding portion of the agreement, obliging them to pay for fixes at supplier factories and banning them from working with these factories until they are deemed safe by accord inspectors.
+Inditex did not immediately respond to a request for comment.
+Unions said they will pull out of the organisation now running the accord - called the RMG Sustainability Council (RSC) - if retailers do not commit to the legally binding portion of the agreement, obliging them to fund the accord's operations and banning them from working with factories until they are deemed safe by accord inspectors.

-The signatories - which include top apparel retailers like Zara-owner Inditex and H&M - have until June 10 to state whether they agree, a spokesperson for UNI Global Union, one of the unions involved, said.
-Inditex and H&M did not immediately respond to requests for comment on whether they would agree to the extension.
+At least 10 have given their consent, according to UNI Global Union, including H&M, which confirmed it had agreed to the extension.
+Inditex did not immediately respond to a request for comment.

-Unions have said they will pull out of the organization now running the accord if retailers do not commit to the legally binding portion of the agreement, obliging them to pay for fixes at supplier factories and banning them from working with these factories until they are deemed safe by accord inspectors.
+Unions said they will pull out of the organisation now running the accord - called the RMG Sustainability Council (RSC) - if retailers do not commit to the legally binding portion of the agreement, obliging them to fund the accord's operations and banning them from working with factories until they are deemed safe by accord inspectors.
 "Without a legally binding agreement, no factory is safe," Babul Akter, president of the Bangladesh Garment and Industrial Workers Federation, said.
-"Bangladesh's garment industry will go back to square one."
+"Bangladesh's garment industry will go back to square one ... we will have another Rana Plaza," Akter said, referring to the deaths of at least 1,100 in the collapse of garment production centre Rana Plaza in 2013.

+But industry representatives from factory owner association BGMEA, who form a third of the RSC board, said the most important thing was to strike an agreement that as many brands as possible would join.
+"The industry wants every brand to sign on," BGMEA director Rubana Huq said.
+"That's our stance."

-The Accord on Fire and Building Safety in Bangladesh was signed in 2013 after the collapse of the garment production complex Rana Plaza killed at least 1,100 people.
-It created an independent body to run inspections at factories and obliged retailers to pay for any repairs, collecting $500,000 from each signatory per year to fund its activities.
+RACE TO THE BOTTOM?
+The Accord on Fire and Building Safety in Bangladesh, signed in 2013 after the Rana Plaza disaster, created an independent body to run inspections at factories and obliged retailers to sever business ties with factories that did not carry out repairs, providing emergency funds, low-interest loans or upfront payments where necessary.
+Firms could be tried in court in the country where they are domiciled if they failed to meet their obligations.

-Originally due to expire in May 2018, the accord was extended that year, culminating in the creation of a new organization called the Ready-Made Garments Sustainability Council (RSC).
-Governed by factories, unions, and retailers, the RSC took over the accord's team and duties in June 2020 but did not immediately commit to extending the legally binding portion of the agreement beyond its expiration date of 31 May.
+Two retailers - which could not be named under terms of the settlement - were taken to court and forced to pay large sums, said Alke Boessiger, deputy secretary-general of UNI Global Union.
+North American retailers including Walmart, Target and Macy's, reluctant to sign onto a deal that risked legal cases at home, created a parallel Alliance on Workers' Safety in Bangladesh valid for five years in which members held each other to account without court involvement.

+Sources close to the negotiations said that the Brand Association, a legal entity representing retailers in the RSC, wanted to reach an agreement that North American retailers would also sign onto.
+But workers' rights groups said this could create a race to the bottom.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)